Why Knowing Who Is Reporting Hazards Is Important

 - Politics, including warring factions;

 - Economic downturns (i.e., affecting safety budgets, new equipment, and maintenance activities);

 - Executive management QMS business decisions;

 - Safety regulation changes; and

 - Emerging technological changes.

-This list could be considerably longer, but the point is that credible hazards and risks exist with every employee group.
-These potential hazards affect aviation operations and the SMS.
+This list could be considerably longer, but the point is that credible hazards and risks exist in every employee group.
+These potential hazards affect aviation operations and SMS.
 A risk affecting executive management is no less relevant than a risk out on the tarmac.